-A 50 mm lens forces you to move around and get creative with perspective and angles.
-Amazon is a great way to get the reviews and opinions from real everyday people who have purchased these lenses and given their opinions too.
+No matter where you decide to buy your 50mm Canon lens, Amazon is a great way to get the reviews and opinions from real everyday photographers like you who have purchased these lenses and given their opinions too.

 You can get detailed opinions of hundreds of photographers on these lenses by visiting any one of the links below:

 As an Amazon affiliate Canon Camera Geek receives a small commission from qualifying purchases, at NO added cost to you.

 Because of the the common benefits on each of these lenses, I recommend you save your money and get the Canon EF 50mm f/1.8 II lens.
 If you're looking for a 50mm lens for a Canon mirrorless camera, the RF 50mm lens is included on the prime lens list.